OthmanB/TAMCMC-C-/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###
+### TAMCMC C++ repository ###

 Programs to perform asteroseismic analysis using a MCMC optinmisation algorithm.
 The main codes are written in C++.
 Some additional code is required to perform the postprocessing in e.g. python (not provided here).
+The algorithm implementation is based on the IDL implementation of my code described in Benomar et al. (2009), see http://adsabs.harvard.edu/abs/2009A%26A...506...15B
+This implementation is itself based on the Metropolis-Hasting-Langevin scheme described in Atchade Y. (2006), see https://link.springer.com/article/10.1007/s11009-006-8550-0

-* Version 1.3, read the file changelog.md for a full list of the code history.
+* Version 1.3.1, read the file CHANGELOG.md for a full list of the code history.
+	The current implementation focuses on the asteroseismic analysis (individual pulsations) of main sequence stars.
+For other stars, one would need to write dedicated functions, but the code is modular so that only minimal effort is required to do so.

+* Future implementations should incorporate C++ version of my codes (currently in Python or IDL) to prepare the configuration files (*.model and *.data)

 ### How do I get set up? ###